On the First Cohomology of Local Units: First cohomology of principal units

-Our goal in this section is to show that $H^{1}(G,U_{L}^{1})$ is a cyclic group of order $w$, with $\Bar{f}^{t}$ as a generator.
-Here $w$ and $t$ stand for the wild ramification index and tame ramification index respectively.
-We explain in detail our calculation for $H^{1}(G,U_{L}^{1})$, as a similar argument will show up in the next section.
-The three subsections in this section correspond to the three steps we take in order to compute $H^{1}(G,U_{L}^{1})$.
+Our goal in this section is to show that $H^{1}(G,U_{L}^{1})$ is a cyclic group of order $w$, with $f_\pi^{t}=(f_\pi)^t$ as a generator.
+Here, $w$ and $t$ stand for the wild ramification index and tame ramification index respectively.
+In fact, our claim can be seen from the factorization and henceforth It follows that $ H^{1}(G,U^1_{L})$ is the $p$-component of the group $H^{1}(G,U_{L})$ and $H^{1}(G,\lambda^{\times})$ is the prime-to-$p$ component.
+However, we also present the following longer argument, for the method implemented there will play an important role in the next section.

-To achieve the goal indicated by the title of this subsection, we first look at the well-known (split) exact sequence: